ProjetsPL/treehouse-theme/collections/_posts/us/6-simple-tricks-to-make-your-orchids-look-splendid.md

 ---
 ## Are there any orchid flower types that are easy to grow?

 Although an orchid can seem like a demanding plant, in fact, when you choose the right species, it is quite easy to grow.
-Therefore one cannot speak of difficult or effortless species, although it is true – some of them require more time to take care of.
+Therefore, one cannot speak of difficult or effortless species, although it is true – some of them require more time to take care of.

 ### What is the best type of orchid to care for beginners?